Finture/Flowee-BPMS-Docs/content/update/minor/720-to-721/_index.md

 1. For developers: [External MDC properties are isolated from the engine's processing](#external-mdc-properties-are-isolated-from-engine-processing)
 1. For developers: [FEEL Engine 1.17.x Upgrade](#feel-engine-1-17-upgrade)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.21.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.21.

 # Database updates